 Nurturing Innovators Who Are Tackling the World's Most Pressing Issues

-As a Lecturer at UCSC, I teach entrepreneurship and design thinking, and "Hacking for Oceans", a course launched with Steve Blank, as part of the "Hacking for" course series launched at Stanford, Columbia, and UC Berkeley, Santa Cruz, and San Diego, revolving around specific areas of research and academic excellence in each campus.
+As a Lecturer at UCSC, I teach entrepreneurship and design thinking, and "Hacking for Oceans", a new course launched as part of the "Hacking for" course series hosted at Stanford and at the University of California, Berkeley, Santa Cruz, and San Diego, applying the lean startup methodology to real world problems in specific areas of research and academic excellence in each campus.

-I also teach entrepreneurship to scientists and engineers through Innovation Corps, the U.S. National Science Foundation's program aimed at bringing more research-based innovations to market.
+Last but not least, I teach entrepreneurship and design thinking to scientists and engineers through Innovation Corps, the U.S. National Science Foundation's program aimed at bringing more research-based innovations to market.
 My courses and the Innovation Corps program are experiential and project-based, allowing teams to develop early-stage ideas and to launch new ventures from the classroom.